 - i.
-Sirota has an appointed ECO officer and has convened a small group of employees who meet regularly as the "Green Team" or "Corporate Social Responsibility Team".
-They have been responsible for spearheading a company-wide effort regarding conservation of paper (encouraging paperless output and providing options to reduce paper usage such as toner recycling, double-sided paper use, etc.) and the firm has received a citation for these efforts by Shred It (a paper recycling organization).
-Sirota also practices reduced energy consumption by ensuring that employees turn off lights, computers and printers when not in use. - ii.
-The team also initiated a partnership with other businesses in the corporate office park in which we are located, in order to establish a recycling policy for the entire park. - iii.
-This team also identified numerous tips for healthy living, which are regularly published in the firm's weekly online newsletter, and sponsored regular potluck lunches for all employees featuring healthy foods. - iv.
-Sirota recently renovated its office space in the US to include 100% recycled carpet and ceiling tiles. - v.
-Sirota has eliminated paper products (cups, paper towels, etc.) and replaced them with reusable products and energy-saving appliances. - vi.
-Sirota organizes car-pooling programs for its employees. - vii.
-Sirota employees are encouraged (by company-funded share-matching) to support their local farming communities by participating in Community Supported Agriculture (CSA) programs. - viii.
-Sirota contributes (on behalf of our clients in lieu of holiday cards) to "Trees for the Future", an organization that has, since 1989, helped communities around the world plant trees, and was awarded their Certificate of Tree Planting, indicating that a grove of 1,000 trees has been planted in Honduras in honor of the firm. - ix.
+Sirota has an appointed ECO officer and has convened a group of employees who meet as the "Green Team" or "Corporate Social Responsibility Team".
+They have been responsible for spearheading a company-wide effort regarding conservation of paper (encouraging paperless output and providing options to reduce paper usage such as toner recycling, double-sided paper use, etc.).
+Sirota also continues to practice reduced energy consumption by ensuring that employees turn off lights, computers and printers when not in use. - ii.
+This team also identified numerous tips for healthy living, which are regularly published in the firm's weekly online newsletter, and sponsored regular potluck lunches for all employees featuring healthy foods. iii.
+Sirota recently renovated its office space in the US to include 100% recycled carpet and ceiling tiles.
+Further, in 2010 facilities in the lavatories throughout the space were fitted with energy and water-saving automatic faucets, soap dispensers and flushers. - iv.
+Sirota has eliminated paper products (cups, paper towels, etc.) and replaced them with reusable products and energy-saving appliances. - v.
+Sirota employees are encouraged to support their local farming communities by participating in Community Supported Agriculture (CSA) programs. - vi.
+Sirota continues to contribute (on behalf of our clients in lieu of holiday cards) to "Trees for the Future", an organization that has, since 1989, helped communities around the world plant trees. vii.
 Sirota's Corporate Social Responsibility/Community Service activities include the following: - a.
-Encouraging employees to volunteer help and assistance to their own communities
+Encouraging employees to volunteer help and assistance to their own communities - b.

-- b.
 Collecting toys for needy children at holiday time - c.
 Participating in the community Blood drive - d.
-Donating to funds for catastrophic events (we received a Certificate of Recognition from Feed the Children for our contributions to the victims of Hurricane Katrina) - e.
-Donating to employee-sponsored causes, e.g., breast cancer research - f.
-Discounting work to not-for-profit organizations by 20% - g.
-Conducting pro bono projects for not-for-profit organizations such as the United Nations Department of Public Information (DPI), Action Against Hunger USA, the National Park Foundation, and the Institute for Social Research, University of Michigan.
+Sponsoring company-funded flu-shot clinics - e.
+Donating to funds for catastrophic events (we received a Certificate of Recognition from Feed the Children for our contributions to the victims of Hurricane Katrina, and most recently have held a pot-luck luncheon and donated all proceeds to the victims of the earthquake in Haiti) - f.
+Donating to employee-sponsored causes, e.g., breast cancer research and the USO - g.
+Discounting work to not-for-profit organizations by 20% - h.
+Conducting pro bono projects for not-for-profit organizations such as the United Nations Department of Public Information (DPI), Action Against Hunger USA, the National Park Foundation, and the Institute for Social Research, University of Michigan, and, most recently, the National Organization on Disability (NOD) which promotes full and equal participation of America's men, women and children with disabilities.
+NOD seeks to brand and expand its information delivery on employment and workplace issues for people with disabilities, to increase the understanding of employment trends and gaps for people with disabilities within some of the nation's 'best' employers, and, to do so, will partner with Sirota to capture disability employment data from our existing client base to enhance NOD's knowledge on employment satisfaction and workplace trends for people with disabilities from a large cross-section of the nation's employers.